 Preparing the client for this step in the construction is key, according to Andy Smith, a principal of Edwards Smith Construction, Coeur d'Alene, Idaho.

 "You also have to identify what will be saved in the existing structure," says Andy.
 "There will be weather intrusion."
 For example, you’ll need to take steps to protect elements such as electrical components, drywall, fireplaces, woodwork and floors if they'll be exposed once the roof is removed.

 4. Address the Infrastructure

 As with any addition, the infrastructure of the house has to be addressed.
 "You could be doubling the square footage, so you might have to change the heating and cooling ductwork," says Andy.
 "Make sure the electrical panel is large enough to meet the new electrical demands - all the time working within the code requirements."

 Another consideration is how you will provide access to the second level.
 "A new stairway will consume some of the first floor," Dylan explains.
 He suggests several options including running the new staircase over the top of a first floor closet, creating a U-shaped staircase that takes up less floor space, installing a spiral staircase, or enclosing a staircase on the outside of the house.

 6. Hire Help

 The best way to be sure you are covering all your bases when adding another level is to hire the right person for the job.
-Typically, you would hire an architect to design the new addition then select a builder based on the bids for the job, but Andy suggests going the integrated project delivery way.
+Typically, you would hire an architect to design the new addition, then select a builder based on the bids for the job.
+However, Andy suggests using an integrated project delivery approach.

 "You hire the architect and the builder at the same time," Andy says.
 "That way, it's more honest with all the data coming in front of the homeowner instead of the job going out for bids."
-The team is working together from the start.
-The budget is put in place and the architect and builder are partners with the client to bring the project in as close to the budget as possible.
+In this model, the team is working together from the start.
+The budget is put in place, and the architect and builder are partners with the client to bring the project in as close to the budget as possible.